brooksbenson/eloquent-js/chapter10/chapter10-notes.md

 NPM is an infastructure that serves as a registry for packages and also a program that help you install and manage them.
 Having quality packages available on NPM is extremely valuable because it allows us to avoid rewriting a program that 100 people have wrote before us, and often these packages have been thoroughly tested and validated.

-Packages available on NPM are each licensed.
-It is important to be aware of the package license and what it means.
+Each package on NPM has a license, and it is important to be aware of the package license and what it means.

+## Building and Bundling

+*Compiling* is the process of taking a dialect of JavaScript code and translating into a version of JavaScript that can be ran on multiple platforms.

+*Bundling* is the process of taking all the files that make up a JavaScript program and rolling them into one big file.

+*Minifying* is the process of taking a JavaScript program and making it as small as possible by removing whitespace, comments, renaming variables, and rewriting code with equivelant code that takes up less space.